 The messy hair with a deep fringe is ideal for those who want to do that bedhead hairstyle.

-Natural afro-textured hair totally suits a fringe—we love Lesley's piecey bangs that frame her face so beautifully.
+Natural hair totally suits a fringe—we love these piecey bangs that frame her face so beautifully.

 When Karlie Kloss first wore this side-swept fringe, it looked totally fresh thanks to the chic lob she had cut in at the same time.
 Speaking about the side-swept fringe, hairstylist Luke Hersheson says that this is the easiest of all: "It's the perfect first step if you're unsure about making the chop," he notes.

-A real statement, the blunt fringe is one of our favourite looks.
+A real statement, the blunt fringe is one of our favorite looks.

 Longer at the back and shorter at the front—a truly brave hairstyle, but one that looks incredible with a heavy fringe.

 Much loved during the '90s, short fringes have been making a comeback.

 As George Northwood advises, it's always important to find the right fringe for your face shape, recommending that "if you have softer features, you'll be able to carry off a wider range of fringe styles."

 Short at the front but choppy all over, this dark cut is what we imagine Bella Hadid might go for if she ever went for a short hairstyle.

 Short and spiky all over isn't for everyone, but it can highlight bold brows.